Abhinand-p/Project_Medical-INLPT-WS2023/DOCUMENTATION.md

 3. One could also take the embedded chunks of an abstract and combine them by f.e. mean pooling, this way we end up with one embedding per abstarct agin
    - Not sure about the quality of the resulting embedding

+## Types of Questions and Answers
+The provided final product can answer following questions type:
+1. Confirmation Questions [yes or no]:
+   - Is Moog the author of article 'CASK Disorders'?
+   -

+2. Factoid-type Questions [what, which, when, who, how]:
+   - Who is Moog?
+   - which articles were published in 2015?
+   - What is CASK Disorders?
+   - How to treat the CASK Disorders?

+3. List-type Questions:
+   - List the name of auhtors of article 'CASK Disorders'.
+   -

+4. Causal Questions [why or how]:
+   - Why lung cancer is deadly?
+   -

+5. Hypothetical Questions:
+   - What would happen if CASK Disorders is not treated?
+   -

+● Complex Questions:
+   - What is relation of CASK Disorders in increasing the rate of breast cancer?
+   -